mdcpp/mdoj/judger/readme.md

-# MdOJ sandbox
+# MdOJ judger

-A sandbox for cms.
+A judger for cms.

 ## How to integrate it to web backend?